Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Acknowledgment

 \section{Acknowledgment}

-J.-B. Bru is supported by the Basque Government through the grant SR, JBB and RB acknowledge support from Ikerbasque (The Basque Foundation for Science), and the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
-SR further acknowledges of the RTI2018-093860-B-C21 funded by (AEI/FEDER, UE) and acronym ``MathNEURO''.
-JBB meanwhile acknowledges of the grant PID2020-112948GB-I00 funded by MCIN/AEI/10.13039/501100011033 and by "ERDF A way of making Europe", as well as the COST Action CA18232 financed by the European Cooperation in Science and Technology (COST).
+SR, JBB and RB acknowledge support from Ikerbasque (The Basque Foundation for Science), from the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+SR further acknowledges the PID2023-146683OB-100 funded by MICIU/AEI /10.13039/501100011033 and by ERDF, EU.
+JBB meanwhile acknowledges of the grant PID2020-112948GB-I00 funded by MCIN/AEI/10.13039/501100011033 and by ``ERDF A way of making Europe", as well as the COST Action CA18232 financed by the European Cooperation in Science and Technology (COST).
 JUA aknowledges support from the Spanish Government, grants PID2020-117281GB-I00 and PID2019-107444GA-I00, partly from European Regional Development Fund (ERDF), and the Basque Government, grant IT1483-22.